Crisis Communication: What do your employees want to know during this crisis?

 For employees who need to be on-site, social distancing and staggered shifts are being employed to limit exposure to others.
 And as we said before, on-time communication is crucial to ensure this transition process goes smoothly.

 This crisis and its aftermath will test the strength of organizations to preserve, to endure, to be resilient.
-This requires CPAs to communicate when they don’t have all of the answers at the time, to reveal as much as they can about crucial information, and to be prepared about correcting mistakes without worrying about the repercussions.
+This requires CPAs to communicate when they don’t have all of the answers at the time.
+Furthermore, they need to reveal as much as they can about crucial information, and to be prepared about correcting mistakes without worrying about the repercussions.

-When the important and urgent part of the crisis has been addressed, firms like yours should consider what this crisis changes and what they’ve learned so they can reflect them in their future activities.
+When the important and urgent part of the crisis communication is addressed, firms like yours should consider what this crisis changes and what they’ve learned so they can reflect them in their future activities.